Get short takes on city issues

 Looking for a new way to learn about topics that are important to Minnesota cities?
 City Speak podcast provides short takes on city issues — from timely topics like legislative updates, to perennial content like city budgets and collaboration.
 You’ll hear engaging interviews and firsthand accounts of cities using their heart, hard work, and humanity as they provide excellence in city government across the state.

-At less than 30 minutes apiece, you can listen to episodes of The City Speak during your drive time, on your lunch break, or while taking a walk.
+At less than 30 minutes each, you can listen to episodes of City Speak during your drive time, on your lunch break, or while taking a walk.

 Most recent episodes:

 Evan Vogel worked in state government before shifting to city administrator in Cambridge.
 Hear how he strives to make big things happen in his small city and creates a culture of appreciation for the hard work and talent of his city’s staff.

 Dianne Miller has worked in Eagan for 20 years — first as an intern now as city administrator.
 She shares her leadership journey and how being curious helped build her expertise and how setting boundaries brought balance to her life.

 Laurie Hokkanen worked for Chanhassen and moved on to several other roles and cities before returning to Chanhassen as the current city manager.
 Hear how those experiences helped build her confidence, understand the difference between formal and informal leadership, and reinforce the importance of staying true to her core values.

 Elizabeth Torkelson shares her career transition from working in the Library of Congress to her new role as city administrator in Olivia.
 Hear how her experience at the federal level taught her the importance of being a resource and building relationships at the local level, and also how to distinguish between an ear and a cob of corn.